Hugo-Delivery/Hugo-Coding-Challenge/README.md

 # Hugo Coding Challenge

 For this challenge you need to have ROS2 installed(or docker).
 Provided with this file there is a ROS2 bag file, a database with data of Hugo’s sensor output during a test drive.
+The center of the robot is inbetween the two wheels.

 **(Easy)** For the first assignment you should read the wheel speeds from the bagfile, either make a ros subscriber that listens to the data or just run ‘ros2 topic echo’ and print the data to the terminal.
 And then you will use this data to plot the ``(x,y)`` positions of the robot.
 Plot the path and view it as an image, graph or your own personal favorite viz framework.